HMS-Core/huawei-account-demo/README.md

 ID_TOKEN_ISSUE:  The value that ISS string of ID Token should be equal to.

 ## Sample Code
-This demo provides demonstration for following scenarios:
+The Account-Server-Java-Demo provides demonstration for following scenarios:
 1. Authorization code to obtain Access Token.
 2. Verify the ID Token with public key.
 3. Parsing Access Token.